JuanPabloDiaz/freeForGeeks/README.md

 - [Random User Generator](https://randomuser.me) is a free, open-source API for generating random user data.
 Like Lorem Ipsum, but for people. ⭐ [1.3k stars](https://github.com/RandomAPI/Randomuser.me-Node)
 - [Random Data](https://random-data-api.com) is a free API for random fake data.
 It does not require any authentication.
 - [Microenv](https://microenv.com) allow you to `create fake REST API` for developers with the possibility to generate code and app in a docker container.
-- [QuickMocker](https://quickmocker.com) is an API Mock, fake API, mock server, simulate or stub API, dummy API and web services, API for tests, test doubles, fake random data, response templating, create webhook, and more.
-Manage online fake API endpoints under your own subdomain, forward requests to localhost URL for webhooks development and testing, use RegExp and multiple HTTP methods for URL path, prioritize endpoints, more than 100 shortcodes (dynamic or fake response values) for response templating, import from OpenAPI (Swagger) Specifications in JSON format, proxy requests, restrict endpoint by IP address and authorization header.
-The free account provides one random subdomain, ten endpoints, 5 RegExp URL paths, 50 shortcodes per endpoint, 100 requests per day, and 50 history records in the requests log.

 <h6>Database</h6>